fusepoolP3/overall-architecture/d51-deliverable.md

 ## Architecture

-The architecture is based on components communicating via HTTP and exposing RESTfull APIs.
+The architecture is based on components communicating via HTTP and exposing RESTfull RDF APIs.
 This allows for components being developed in any language and hosted on any platform.
 After initial discussions on the architectural principles (see [[2]](#ftnt2) and [[3]](#ftnt3)) the decision was taken to have the components very loosely coupled and interacting only via HTTP, this design choice was made with the following goals:

 - Reusability of Fusepool components is maximized
 - Distributed development is facilitated